 The Mediterranean Chef Cafe 5908 Aurora Dr Austin The woman behind the best hummus in the world – Grandma’s Hummus- has a little cafe that is open 9-8.
 They have falafel and Mediterranean wraps made to order.
 Closed Sunday

-Black Star Co-op- 7020 Easy Wind Drive, Suite 100, open 4-midnight, you can take the train!
-You can become an owner of the this local pub but even if you don’t enjoy their local beers and vegan friendly pub menu.
+Black Star Co-op– 7020 Easy Wind Drive, Suite 100, open 4-midnight, you can take the train!
+You can become an owner of this local pub but even if you don’t enjoy their local beers and vegan-friendly pub menu.
+They carry the impossible burger and you can get it with vegan cheese or vegan buffalo sauce.

 Kim Phung – Vermicelli, lo mein, kung pao, pad thai, and more at this old school Vietnamese spot

-Michi Ramen- 6519 N. Lamar They have a veggie ramen with a shoyu based broth so there is a good chance it’s vegan but I haven’t confirmed.
+Michi Ramen– 6519 N. Lamar They have a veggie ramen with a shoyu based broth so and the noodles are now egg free.
 Tuesday – Sunday 5pm – 10pm

 Habesha Restaurant and Bar 6019 N Interstate 35 Frontage Rd.
 Ethiopian with a vegetarian section on the menu and a combo plate in a nice little cafe.